HamzaHandanagic/ef-core-hands-on/README.md

 - Slow Query interceptor

 - FindAsync (most performant.
 Usage of notracking with findasync ?) vs SIngleOrDefault (one or none) vs FirstOrDefault () - a bit more performant but if we use indexes then not so much

+- When testing use Release and not Debug mode because in debug mode some slow logging methods can be enabled.
+Diagnose issues: For the ASP.NET Core Web API, you can use Azure Application Insights locally in debug mode.
+Logging output.
+ASP.NET Core and EF Core’s logging output include timings.